WallStArb/hvac/README.md

    ```
    OPENROUTER_API_KEY=your_openrouter_api_key_here
    ```
-3. Select "OpenRouter" as your provider in the AI chat interface
+3. Select your preferred model from the available options in the AI chat interface
-4. Choose from the available models including the free DeepSeek R1T2 Chimera model
+4. All models are free to use with your OpenRouter account